rotki/rotki/docs/api.rst

       POST /api/1/reports/4/data HTTP/1.1
       Host: localhost:5042

-   :reqview int report_id: Optional.
+   :reqjson int report_id: Optional.
 The id of the report to query as a view arg.
    :reqjson int limit: Optional.
 This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson str from_timestamp: Optional.
 A filter for the from_timestamp of the range of events to query.